$SU(2)_L$ deconstruction and flavour (non)-universality: 2-site Model

 Denoting by $m_{\nu_i}$ the masses of the neutrinos, and $\theta_{ij}$ the mixing angle between $i$-th and $j$-th family of neutrinos in the PMNS matrix, this suggests a hierarchy $m_{\nu_2}/m_{\nu_3} \ll \theta_{23}\ll 1$, which is not observed in nature (in particular, $\theta_{ij} \sim O(1)$).
 Still, it is interesting to consider this model at the TeV because particular UV completions may present mechanisms that undo this hierarchy (see for instance Refs.~ \cite{Fuentes-Martin:2020pww,Greljo:2023bix}).

 However, an orthogonal possibility is to preserve the $U(3)_{\ell}\times U(3)_{e}$ and postpone a dynamical explanation capable to address simultaneously the charged lepton and neutrino hierarchies to a higher scale.
 For instance, it has been suggested that a $U(2)_e$ symmetry helps to explain the charge-lepton mass hierarchies while allowing large PMNS angles~\cite{Antusch:2023shi}.
 UV completions realising this symmetry while preserving $U(3)_{\ell}$ would be interesting to explore.
 Therefore, we will also consider the possibility of locating all leptons on the same site.
 The resulting gauge anomalies can be cancelled introducing new degrees of freedom, or, in case the breaking to the SM group is triggered by the condensate of a composite sector, via this sector~\cite{Fuentes-Martin:2024fpx}.
 Here, for concreteness, we introduce heavy leptons $L_{L}$ and $L_{R}$, doublets of one $SU(2)_i$ with hypercharge $-1/2$, which are chiral under $SU(2)_1\times SU(2)_2$ but vector-like under the SM group after breaking of $SU(2)_1\times SU(2)_2\to SU(2)_L$.
-There are two possible models: \begin{itemize} \item {Model 1}: all SM leptons are in the light-quark site.
+There are two possible models:

+\begin{itemize} \item {Model 1}: all SM leptons are in the light-quark site.
 We have $s_1 = \{\ell^i_L,L_R\}$ and $s_2 = \{L_L\}$.
 The mass of the vector-like lepton is generated via the term

 All the lepton Yukawa couplings originate from effective operators, which explains their overall suppression compared to the top quark.
 Notice that $y_{\tau} \sim y_{c}$. \item {Model 2}: all SM leptons are in the top site.
-We have $s_1 = \{L_L^{1,2}\}$ and $s_2 = \{\ell_{L}^i,L_R^{1,2}\}$.
+We have $s_1 = \{L_L^{1,2}\}$ and $s_2 = \{\ell_{L}^a,L_R^{1,2}\}$.
 The mass of the vector-like lepton is generated from the term

-All lepton Yukawas are allowed at the renormalisable level in this case. \end{itemize} In both cases, we need to assume a suppression of possible mass terms between $\ell_i$ and $L_R$, which in principle could be written.
-Although an appropriate assignment of parities would naturally suppress them, we would expect a proper dynamical explanation in a hypothetical UV completion.
+All lepton Yukawas are allowed at the renormalisable level in this case. \end{itemize} In both cases, we need to assume a suppression of mass terms coupling $\ell_i$ to $L_R$, for which we choose a $Z_2$ parity under which the fields $L_{L,R}$ are odd.